camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 <tr>
 <td><code>camunda.bpm.filter</code></td>
 <td><code>.create</code></td>
 <td>Name of a "show all" filter.
-If set, a new filter is created on start that displayes all tasks.
+If set, a new filter is created on start that displays all tasks.
 Useful for testing on h2 db.</td>
 <td>-</td>
 </tr>